-Fountains Abbey & Hall, Ripon, North Yorkshire, HG4 3DY.
+Fountains Abbey & Hall, Ripon, North Yorkshire, HG4 3DZ.

 Built in the 14th century, Bolling Hall is one of the oldest buildings in Bradford.
-It’s now a museum and education centre, but it was a home for over 500 years and there have reports of at least 20 ghosts in that time, the earliest dating back to the 1600s.
-From the White Lady floating in a period dress to the incessant sound of a baby crying around the hallways, it’s a spine chilling experience, but the spookiest tale has to be of the man in long coat tales standing by the fireplace in the Blue Room.
+It’s now a museum and education centre, but it was a home for over 500 years and there have been reports of at least 20 ghosts in that time – the earliest dating back to the 1600s.
+From the White Lady floating in a period dress to the incessant sound of a baby crying around the hallways, it’s a spine-chilling experience, but the spookiest of them all has to be of the man in long coat tales, standing by the fireplace in the Blue Room.

 Bolling Hall, Bolling Hall Road, Bradford, West Yorkshire, BD4 7LP.